itachi1706/OneDriveVersionChecker/README.md

 ## About the author

-This sample was created by [György Balássy](https://linkedin.com/in/balassy).
+This sample was created by [György Balássy](https://linkedin.com/in/balassy) and has been improved along for console based usage.